KeTchUP42/flash/docs/manual/components/players/JumpingPlayer.md

- ## Basic player
+ ## Jumping player

- This is the basic and easiest implementation of a player.
+ This realization of the player can only jump and has one possible sprite state.

  **Configuration block example:**

-    [BasicPlayer]
+    [JumpingPlayer]
     POSITION = 600:370
     SIZE = 30:30
     ANGLE = 0